fragglet/WadGadget/src/help/browser.md

 ## Using the Mouse

-While WadGadget was designed as a keyboard-driven application, you can also use the mouse.
-Click on an item to select it, and double-click to open it (equivalent to pressing the enter key).
-If your mouse has a scroll wheel, you can use the wheel to scroll a directory listing up and down (you can do this without switching the active pane).
+While WadGadget was designed as a keyboard-driven application, you can also use the mouse:

+* Click on an item to select it, and double-click to open it (equivalent to pressing the enter key).
+* If your mouse has a scroll wheel, you can use the wheel to scroll a directory listing up and down (you can do this without switching the active pane).
-Clicking on a keyboard action within the actions list will perform that action.
+* Clicking on a keyboard action within the actions list will perform that action.
 Again this is equivalent to typing the keyboard shortcut that is shown.

+If mouse clicks do not work within your terminal, you may need to enable them in the configuration settings.
+For XTerm-based terminals, you might need to set the "allowMouseOps" X resource. to do this, add a line like the following to your `.Xresources` file (and then re-run xrdb):

+   *VT100*allowMouseOps: true

 ## Searching